Greenland Dock, Southwark

 The dock was excavated in 1696 and was originally named Howland Great Wet Dock after the family that owned the land.
 By the mid-18th century it had become a base for Arctic whalers and was renamed Greenland Dock.

 During the 19th century Greenland Dock handled trade in Scandinavian and Baltic timber and Canadian grain, cheese and bacon.
-The dock was enlarged in 1904 and closed in 1969, along with the rest of the Surrey Docks.
+The dock was enlarged in 1904.

 Postal district: SE16